Use Application Load Balancers as targets of a Network Load Balancer - Elastic Load Balancing

 Before you begin, configure the target groups that this Application Load Balancer will use.
 Ensure that you have a virtual private cloud (VPC) with the targets that you will register with the target group.
 This VPC must have at least one public subnet in each of the Availability Zones used by your targets.

-To create the Application Load Balancer using the console
+To create an Application Load Balancer using the console

 1. Open the Amazon EC2 console at https://console.amazonaws.cn/ec2/.